This post contains affiliate links. See our disclosure policy here.

 Cocktail History

-The Wild Rose is an original cocktail included in The Official Downton Abbey Cocktail Book by Lou Bustamante.
-It was created as a riff on the classic Prince of Wales cocktail and is named after Lady Rose MacClare, one of the more fun-loving and rebellious female characters in the show Downton Abbey.
-It swaps out the whiskey base for tequila—a spirit that would’ve been known in 1920s England but less common because it was from the Americas, where Lady Rose eventually moves.
+The Wild Rose is a modern cocktail that was first published in The Official Downton Abbey Cocktail Book by Lou Bustamante.
+It was created as a variation of the Prince of Wales that calls for sparkling wine, pineapple, cherry, and bitters but uses whiskey as the base spirit instead of tequila.
+The drink was named for Lady Rose MacClare, one of the more fun-loving and rebellious female characters in the television show Downton Abbey, and according to the book, it uses tequila because it was a spirit that would’ve been known in 1920s England but less common because it was from the Americas, where Lady Rose eventually moves.

 Cocktail Ingredients